wlandau/crew/README.md

 computationally demanding.
 Sending jobs, receiving job output, and detecting crashes may severely block the main process.

-To overcome this bottleneck, the `crew` package will eventually support nested crews.
+To overcome this bottleneck, `crew` package will eventually support nested crews.
 The outer crew will support a small number of `callr::r_bg()` workers running on the same machine as the main process.
 Each of these outer workers will run a crew of its own, and the inner